"

 Application of the EWM to Different Aircraft Types

-There are several practical cases of interest that involve the use of the EWM.
-Conventional aircraft burning fuel will experience a gradual weight decrease over time, which can be measured using the takeoff weight less the net fuel burned based on measured fuel flow rates.
+Several practical cases of interest involve the use of the EWM.
+Conventional aircraft burning fuel will experience a gradual weight decrease over time, which can be measured by subtracting the net fuel burned from the takeoff weight, based on measured fuel flow rates.
 The EWM can be applied for various payloads and fuel loads to normalize performance data and derive consistent drag polar parameters.
-In each case, estimating the power required, , requires knowledge of the engine power output as a function of various measurable parameters and engine calibration maps.
+In each case, estimating the power required, P_{\rm req}, requires knowledge of the engine power output as a function of various measurable parameters and engine calibration maps.
 Notice that for an electrically powered airplane, its weight will not change unless a payload is ejected.

-- Propeller-driven aircraft with piston engines: The shaft power can be estimated using engine instrumentation that provides rotational speed (RPM), manifold pressure, throttle setting, altitude (pressure and temperature), and air density.
+1. Propeller-driven aircraft with piston engines: The shaft power can be estimated using engine instrumentation that provides rotational speed (RPM), manifold pressure, throttle setting, altitude (pressure and temperature), and air density.
 Engine calibration charts specific to the installed engine are then used to determine the corresponding shaft power.
-This shaft power can be converted to thrust using the propeller’s efficiency,
+This shaft power can be converted to thrust using the propeller’s efficiency, \eta_p, which depends on the advance ratio, J, i.e.,

 also allowing the in-flight power requirements to be determined.

-- Electric aircraft or drones: These typically operate at near-constant weight over short missions so that the method will account for variations in atmospheric conditions (e.g., density changes with altitude or time of day).
+4. Electric aircraft or drones: These typically operate at near-constant weight over short missions, allowing the method to account for variations in atmospheric conditions (e.g., density changes with altitude or time of day).
 Test points can also be gathered using various payload configurations.
-In this case, electric motor power and voltage/current measurements are used directly, assuming well-characterized battery and motor efficiency maps.
+In this case, electric motor power and voltage/current measurements are used directly, assuming well-characterized efficiency maps for the battery and motor.

 Avian Flight

-The natural evolution of birds over hundreds of millions of years has resulted in sophisticated adaptations to their aerial environment.
+The natural evolution of birds over hundreds of millions of years has led to sophisticated adaptations that enable them to thrive in their aerial environment.
 These adaptations are shaped by natural selection, which favors natural fliers with specific biological characteristics that enhance their flight performance.
 Therefore, the question is whether the performance of avian fliers behaves in the same manner or even in a similar manner to that of airplanes.

-Even casual observation shows that birds exhibit a wide range of wing shapes, each suited to their specific flight requirements.
-For example, birds adapted for long-distance soaring, such as hawks, eagles, pelicans, and albatrosses, have long, high aspect ratio wings that allow them to glide almost effortlessly.
-In contrast, birds adapted for hovering, such as hummingbirds, have short, low aspect ratio wings with low inertia, enabling them to hover in place and maneuver with great agility.
+Even a casual observation reveals that birds exhibit a wide range of wing shapes, each tailored to their specific flight requirements.
+For example, birds adapted for long-distance soaring, such as hawks, eagles, pelicans, and albatrosses, have long, high-aspect-ratio wings that allow them to glide almost effortlessly.
+In contrast, birds adapted for hovering, such as hummingbirds, have short, low-aspect-ratio wings with low inertia, enabling them to hover in place and maneuver with great agility.
 These avian wing forms are not random but have been shaped by evolution and constrained by the physical laws that govern aerodynamics.

 However, the same fundamental principles of aerodynamics that apply to airplanes should also apply to the wings of birds.
 For example, the shape of a bird’s wing generates lift by creating differences in air pressure between the upper and lower surfaces of the wing, just like an airplane wing generates lift.
 The effects of the wing tip vortices must cause induced drag, as with an airplane’s wing.
-To this end, biologists have made measurements in the wind tunnel of the flapping power birds require for flight, which requires measurements of metabolic rates or other methods.
+To this end, biologists have measured the flapping power birds require for flight in wind tunnels, necessitating measurements of metabolic rates or other methods.
 Birds can be trained to fly in the wind tunnel, although the measurement approaches have relatively high experimental uncertainty.
 Nevertheless, the figure below shows that the characteristic U-shaped power curve for an airplane is obtained, with the induced drag dominating the power for flight at low flight speeds.

 The unique characteristics of flapping wings also provide birds with notable advantages in flight compared to airplanes.
-The ability of birds to adapt their wing shapes allows them to change flight situations quickly.
-Birds can also adaptively twist their wings to adjust the angle of attack and lift distribution, enabling them to perform agile maneuvers, the hummingbird being an exquisite example.
+The ability of birds to adapt their wing shapes enables them to change flight situations quickly.
+Birds can also adaptively twist their wings to adjust the angle of attack and lift distribution, allowing them to perform agile maneuvers, the hummingbird being an exquisite example.

 In recent years, aeronautical engineers have taken inspiration from these natural fliers to explore new ideas of mechanical flight, such as for micro air vehicles that can mimic wing-beat movements.
 Indeed, the evolution of flight in birds is an excellent example of how biology can inspire other engineering solutions.
 By understanding the physical laws governing flight and studying the forms and structures of natural flyers, engineers may gain new insight into designing more efficient and maneuverable aircraft.
-However, it should also be remembered that avian fliers have developed under evolutionary and biological constraints by which engineers are not so encumbered.
+However, it should also be remembered that avian fliers have developed under evolutionary and biological constraints that engineers are not so encumbered by.

 Summary & Closure

-The analysis used to quantify level flight performance depends on the type of airplane, i.e., jet-propelled or propeller-driven airplanes.
-The main difference is that the output of a jet engine is quantified in terms of its thrust production, while the output of an engine driving a propeller is quantified in terms of its power output.
-A large fraction of the total aircraft drag comes from the wing, which depends on its angle of attack and flight Mach number.
-However, the airframe drag and everything other than the wing are also significant contributors to the total drag of the airplane.
+The analysis used to quantify level flight performance depends on the type of airplane, specifically whether it is jet-propelled or propeller-driven.
+The primary difference is that the output of a jet engine is measured in terms of its thrust production, whereas the output of an engine driving a propeller is measured in terms of its power output.
+A significant portion of the total aircraft drag originates from the wing, which is influenced by its angle of attack and the flight Mach number.
+However, the airframe drag and all other components, except the wing, are also significant contributors to the total drag of the airplane.
 Once the drag (or an estimate for drag) is determined, the thrust or power requirements for flight can be determined at any given aircraft weight and operational density altitude.
-Using the engine characteristics (thrust available or power available as well as specific fuel consumption), many performance characteristics of an airplane can now be calculated.
+Using the engine characteristics (thrust available, power available, and specific fuel consumption), many performance characteristics of an airplane can now be calculated.

 5-Question Self-Assessment Quickquiz